 The Public Sector Employers' Council was established to oversee the Province's strategic coordination of labour relations, total compensation planning, and human resource management across the broader public sector.
-The Minister of Finance is responsible for the Public Sector Employers Act and as the Chair to the Public Sector Employers' Council appoints the members.
+The Minister of Finance is responsible for the Public Sector Employers Act and is the Chair to the Public Sector Employers' Council.
+Members are appointed by the Lieutenant Governor in Council.

 - Honourable Mitzi Dean, Minister of Children and Family Development